albar965/atools/README.txt

 Wrapper around the QSettings class to provide the settings system wide as a singleton.

 * sql
-Wrapper around Qt SQL classes but with added exception handling to avoid boilerplate coding.
+Wrapper around Qt SQL classes but with added exception handling to avoid excessive boilerplate coding for error checks.

+* util
+Miscellaneous utilities.

+* zip
+A copy of the unsupported and Qt zip class.
+Improved for better error handling.

 -------------------------------------------------------------------------------
 This software is licensed under GPL3 or any later version.